crsh/papaja/README.md

 ### Create figures

-`papaja` further provides functions to create publication ready plots.
+`papaja` further provides functions to create publication-ready plots.
 For example, you can use `apa_barplot()`, `apa_lineplot()`, and `apa_beeplot()` (or the general function `apa_factorial_plot()`) to visualize the results of factorial study designs: